 Staff teach 2 courses a semester.
-Though workload and staffing were noted as an issue in the self-assessment, there was good evidence that there was relevant and available expertise to teach the programme.
-There is a fair distribution of teaching between junior and senior colleagues.
+Though workload and staffing were noted as an issue in the self-assessment, there was good evidence that there was sufficient relevant and available expertise to teach the programme.
+There appears to be a fair distribution of teaching between junior and senior colleagues.